 - Frontenac Provincial Park

-Every homeowner’s policy is unique to that customer.
+Every home insurance policy in Kingston is unique to that customer.
 Often, you’ll need an extended amount of insurance coverage for things like by-laws, earthquakes, and floods.
 These are optional and aren’t covered in the majority of standard policies.
 Standard wear and tear is also not covered in most policies.